 Sweeping Boxcars for Wheat starting in the early 1940's

 My money making career started about the time I was five years old.
-I was raised on the south side of the Santa Fe Railway tracks in east Hutchinson, Reno County, Kansas.
+I was raised on the south side of the Santa Fe Railroad tracks in east Hutchinson, Reno County, Kansas.
 Just across the tracks on the north side was the Grain Belt Elevator where I learned from my older brothers John, Jim, and Clarence, how to sweep wheat in box cars which were emptied of their cargo of recently harvested Kansas wheat.
 The Gain Belt Elevator was a regional terminal where outlaying smaller communities would ship via railroad their recent harvested wheat.

 When a boxcar was unloaded, there always was a little wheat left on the floor of the boxcar.
 This was where the opportunity for an entrepreneur came in.
 Being poor and not having other things to occupy our time, my brothers and I engaged in sweeping out these boxcars.
 We would collect what wheat we could as the cars were unloaded.
 All the capitol investment that was required was a broom and a sack.
 We worked as a team so only one broom and probably one sack was all that we required for anyone day.